halilozercan/pget/README.md

 # Deprecated

-I've abandon this project almost 3 years ago when I also stopped writing Python.
-Please use tools like curl, aria2, wget for file downloads over terminal.
+I abandoned this project almost 3 years ago when I also stopped using Python.
+Please use tools like curl, aria2, wget for file downloads using CLI.
-Please consider using requests library as a Python package alternative.
+Also consider using `requests` library as a Python package alternative.

 # PGet